Warren Livingston

-Early years
+Early life

 Livingston attended Mesa High School where he first began to play football and was a two-way player.
 He was named to the All-state team at halfback in his last 2 years.
 In track, he set the school long jump record and was a 3-time state champion.

 He accepted a scholarship from the University of Arizona, where he became a three-year starter.
 He was a two-way player and a versatile athlete, that in games was used as a running back, cornerback and wide receiver.

 In 1959, he received All-Border Conference honors after averaging 6.7 yards per carry and leading his team in rushing with 380 yards, while his teammate Walt Mince had a 6.1-yard average.

-In 1960, although he was more focused on defense, he set a school record with an 80-yard punt return against the University of Colorado Boulder.
+In 1960, although he was more focused on defense, he set a school record with an 80-yard punt return against the University of Colorado.
 He also had one of his best games against the three touchdown favored Arizona State University team, that was looking to win a fifth Territorial Cup in a row.
 In the game, he had a 60-yard touchdown in a 35-7 upset.

 Livingston also was a part of the track and field team, where he competed in the long jump, high jump and sprints.
 His 24 feet long jump in 1960, made him the third best jumper in school history.
 He highjumped 6-1.
 He won several scholastic honors while studying engineering.

 In 1991, he was inducted into the University of Arizona Sports Hall of Fame.